GS 001 • Graduate Research Seminar: Masters Level 0 Credit

 Special Notes: Permission is required.

-GS 751 • Seminar in General Studies 1-3 Credits
+GS 772 • Seminar in General Studies 2 Credits

-Special Notes: This course fulfills Doctor of Ministry elective requirements.
+Special Notes: Fulfills DMin elective requirements.

-GS 780 • Senior Integrative Seminar 3 Credits
+GS 780 • Senior Integrative Seminar 4 Credits

-Integration of theology, leadership, and formation into personal, professional, and interdisciplinary understanding and practice.
+Integration of theology, leadership, formation, intercultural awareness, and worldview analysis into personal, professional, and interdisciplinary understanding and practice.
 Exploration and analysis of diverse case dilemmas across multiple disciplines, with the ability to contextualize the messages of scripture in respectful and engaging ways.
 Demonstration of critical thinking, intercultural competence, and integration, within the context of respectful, professional dialogue.
+Special Notes: This course must be taken in the student’s final year.

 The culmination of all doctoral level work is a research project commonly called a thesis or dissertation.
 Because the Doctor of Ministry degree is a "professional" doctoral degree, its focus is more practical than academic.
 However, it still requires a very high level of research, analysis, synthesis and writing.
 The purpose of the research project is to contribute new knowledge, models, and/or methodologies to the practice of ministry.
 The research project may also focus on discovering solutions to ministry challenges.
 Integral Research and Writing provides students with a comprehensive conceptual framework for conducting effective qualitative (and/or mixed method) research.
 This course also introduces students to a variety of research methodologies from which to pursue their research.
 Additionally, students will participate in an Integral Research Inventory to help them discover their most natural “research path” and begin the process of developing an integral research proposal.
 Students will also be exposed to matters related to doctoral level research writing and become familiar with the style guide that dictates the final form the research project report will take.
+The specific expectations of the course project will be approved by the course instructor.
 This is a required course and should be taken by all students no later than their second course.

 GS 897 • Dissertation Extension 0 Credit